Venus in culture: Persia

-Turkic mythology
+Türk mythology

 The deity Erkliğ Han (the Powerful) was identified with Venus as a great warrior.
 He was responsible for killing the stars when the sun rises.
 For this reason, he was a symbol for warriors in general.
 In the 11th century Turkic Kutadgu Bilig, under cross-cultural influences of Greek and Sumerian mythology, Venus became associated with love, beauty, and fertility.

 Islam

-In Islamic traditions the morning star is called زُهْرَة, الزُّهَرَة Zohra or Zohrah and commonly related to a "beautiful woman".
-According to myth, of which an echo is found in a play by the 17th-century English poet William Percy, two angels, Harut and Marut, descended to earth and were seduced by Zohra's beauty to commit shirk, murder, adultery and drinking wine.
-In their drunken state, Zohra elicited from these angels the secret words to ascend to heaven.
+In Islamic traditions the morning star is called زُهْرَة, الزُّهَرَة Zohrah or Az-Zuharah literally meaning "The Beautiful White One" and commonly related to a "beautiful woman".
+According to myth, of which an echo is found in a play by the 17th-century English poet William Percy, two angels, Harut and Marut, descended to earth and were seduced by Zohrah's beauty to commit shirk, murder, adultery and drinking wine.
+In their drunken state, Zohrah elicited from these angels the secret words to ascend to heaven.
 When she spoke the secret words, she elevated herself to the first heaven, but was imprisoned there (i.e. transformed into the planet Venus).

 According to tafsir, some say that the woman literally became the morning star, as a reflection of her ability to blend the angels.
 Others say that during her ascent, she was imprisoned on the planet and is tortured there.